tsaridas/stremio-docker/README.md

 - Multiple codec support (H.264, HEVC, VP9, etc.)
 - Optimized for streaming workloads

 Hardware acceleration is automatically detected and enabled when supported devices are available.
-Due to alpine missing glic nvidia transcoding would probably not work.
+Due to alpine missing glibc nvidia transcoding would probably not work.

 ### FFMPEG add configure options